itisusama-writer/152410/chapter-3.md

 Areeba emerged and Ayesha's eyebrows shot up.

-Her cousin's outfit was a disaster, the clashing colors somehow even worse in combination, the dupatta draped crookedly over one shoulder.
+Her sister's outfit was a disaster, the clashing colors somehow even worse in combination, the dupatta draped crookedly over one shoulder.
 But it was her face that made Ayesha stare.
 Areeba wore no makeup.
 None.
 Not even the tinted lip balm she usually applied, or the kajal she never left the room without.

 Her hair hung loose and uncombed, wild waves falling past her shoulders, still tangled from sleep.